perrochon/gb/ROADMAP.md

 * Import GBController.universe in all files.
 Use universe. only.
 Think this through about companion, though.
 * Review all unit tests, and add whats missing (GBLocation?
 GBxy?
 Destroyed ships)
 * Review all TODO and warnings
-* Refactor to use resources for strings
+* Refactor to use resources for strings for Missions

 ### Not Gating
 * Passing race around on commands, to make sure actions are access controlled :-)
+* New should reset start view for MapView.
+(New is god level, so this is not critical)
 * Review orders vs. Scheduler.
 Should use scheduler for orders, too.
 * Upgrading thread management, maybe start using a handler
 * Remove TileView library and code?